hpi-swa-lab/BP2019RH1/doc/presentations/notes.md

       - easy generation of visualizations
       - explorable visualizations to find new (unforeseen) connections
           - usually you do visualizations with a specific questions in mind
-  - 1. Step: Automatically generate digrams out of data (excel so far) -> Make day to day work easier
+  - 1. Step: Automatically generate diagrams out of data (excel so far) -> Make day to day work easier
   - 2. Step: Generate explorable visualizations (back and forth between original data and "pixels in graphic") to make it easier to find interesting connections / eventually trends
   - 3. Step: Answer questions emerging after visualization
   - additionally perhaps support in machine learning process: Find out what kind of messages people did disagree on with machines ?
 Support human "labelers" with showing them "suprisingly" labeled messages